taltaf913/PortfolioProjects/3. Data Cleaning Using Excel/README.md

 The data was collected from Kaggle. <br>
 * Download Project Dataset : <https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales> <br>

-Related information about the dataset can be found here : <https://github.com/HasibulHayat/PortfolioProjects/blob/main/3.%20Data%20Cleaning%20Using%20Excel/Attribute%20Information.png>
+Related information about the dataset can be found here : [Attribute Information](https://github.com/HasibulHayat/PortfolioProjects/blob/main/3.%20Data%20Cleaning%20Using%20Excel/Attribute%20Information.png)

 ### Data Cleaning and Preparation:
 Steps taken to clean and prepare this dataset: